SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 The rebuttal is for addressing factual errors in the reviews and for answering specific questions posed by reviewers.
 It is limited to 1,000 words of text, and must be self-contained.
 It cannot, for instance, contain URLs to external pages.
 There will be no uploads of images or videos during the rebuttal process.
 The rebuttal can also help clarify the merits and novelty of the paper with respect to prior work, if it is felt that the reviewers misunderstood the paper's contributions and scope.

-Now that I've read the reviews of my paper, I see much better how to organize it so it will be clear to the reader.
+Now that I have read the reviews of my paper, I see much better how to organize it so it will be clear to the reader.
 Can I do this reorganization and upload the new version during the rebuttal period?

 No. The rebuttal period is for addressing factual errors in the reviews, not for getting revised text into the review process.
 The committee members will have only a short time in which to read and act on your rebuttal, and it must be short and to the point.
 Hence, it will be limited to 1,000 words of text (no images or video).

-Between May and August, we've gotten some really cool new results for our paper.
+Between June and August, we have gotten some really cool new results for our paper.
 Can I upload those results during the rebuttal period?
 I'm sure that they will make the reviewers realize the importance of our approach.

 No. The rebuttal period is for addressing factual errors in the reviews, not for getting new results into the review process.

-Reviewer #2 says that our collision-detection algorithm won't work on concave objects.
+Reviewer #2 says that our collision-detection algorithm will not work on concave objects.
 But it will, as we just demonstrated with the lid of the teapot.
 Can we upload an image or movie showing this new result?

 No. Images and video may not be uploaded with rebuttals.
 In recent years, you could ask the primary referee for permission to upload additional material.
 However, that feature was eliminated in 2009 to provide greater fairness and less stress in the rebuttal process.

-Reviewer #4 clearly didn't read my paper carefully enough.
-Either that or this reviewer doesn't know anything about the field!
+Reviewer #4 clearly did not read my paper carefully enough.
+Either that or this reviewer does not know anything about the field!
 How should I respond during the rebuttal period?

-We've all received SIGGRAPH reviews that made us mad, particularly on first reading.
-The rebuttal period is short and doesn't allow for the cooling-off period that authors have before they write a response to a journal review.
+We have all received reviews that made us mad, particularly on first reading.
+The rebuttal period is short and does not allow for the cooling-off period that authors have before they write a response to a journal review.
 As a result, authors need to be particularly careful to address only factual errors or reviewer questions in the rebuttals rather than letting their emotions show through.

-Please don't say: "If reviewer #4 had just taken the time to read my paper carefully, he would have realized that our algorithm was rotation invariant."
-Instead say: "Unfortunately, Section #4 must not have been as clear as we had hoped because Reviewer #4 didn't understand that our algorithm was rotation invariant and he was therefore skeptical about the general applicability of our approach.
+Please do not say: "If reviewer #4 had just taken the time to read my paper carefully, he would have realized that our algorithm was rotation invariant."
+Instead say: "Unfortunately, Section 4 must not have been as clear as we had hoped because Reviewer #4 did not understand that our algorithm was rotation invariant and he was therefore skeptical about the general applicability of our approach.
 Here is a revised version of the second paragraph in Section 4, which should clear up this confusion."

 I uploaded a rebuttal, but got no feedback.
 How can I be sure the reviewers received and actually read my rebuttal?